2arnav4/Alcovia/DECISIONS.md

 - `sessionTiming.ts` inside features file contains the 5 sec rule code.
 - The focus file inside components contains the focus code where the timer is calculated using `Date.now()` instead of subtracting a single second every time.
 We chose this because browsers or devices may add a delay when the app is in the background for under 5 seconds.
 When the app comes back, the timer is calculated again from the original start time, so the delay does not make the timer incorrect.
 - The backend also checks the start time, completion time and target duration before giving coins or increasing the streak.
 This means an early completion message cannot receive a reward.
+- Today's focus minutes are stored with `todayFocusDate`.
+The client resets the number when it loads on a new UTC date.
+Express also resets it before returning state or handling sync.
+A session completed on an older date still gets its coins and streak reward, but it is not added to today's total.

 ## Syllabus progress